mehulagg/gitlab/doc/user/clusters/agent/index.md

 These repositories might be the same GitLab project or separate projects.

+NOTE:
+The recommended setup is to use a the same GitLab project as the agent configuration and manifest repositories.
+Adding support for [private manfiest repositories outside of the configuration project](https://gitlab.com/gitlab-org/gitlab/-/issues/220912), or [group level agents](https://gitlab.com/gitlab-org/gitlab/-/issues/283885) are issues in our backlog.

 For more details, please refer to our [full architecture documentation](https://gitlab.com/gitlab-org/cluster-integration/gitlab-agent/-/blob/master/doc/architecture.md#high-level-architecture) in the Agent project.

 ## Get started with GitOps and the GitLab Agent